 While there are a number of awards that honor public servants, the NPSA are the only ones that recognize the contributions of public service practitioners across all sectors of government.

 In addition, ASPA presents the Rosslyn Kleeman Keeper of the Flame Award.
 Established in 2000, this award is a special recognition for an individual who has continued to provide public service after their official retirement from the profession.

 Nominations for the awards are open throughout the year.
 The awards are presented at the annual ASPA conference, which is held in the spring.

-A crystal eagle is presented to as many as five individuals who have spent a significant portion of their careers as public service practitioners.
+A crystal eagle is presented to the winners.
 To view previous winners, click here.